ramonparisg/golang-pubsub-publisher/README.md

 # Using golang to publish on GCP PubSub

-This is a small snippet to publish an message on GCP Pubsub
+This is a small snippet to publish a message on GCP Pubsub